Freedom of Speech

-Hence we see that one of the great defenders of the harm principle seems to shy away from it at certain crucial points and it is unlikely that a defense of free speech can rest on the principle alone.
-It does, however, remain an elementary part of the liberal defense of individual freedom.
+Hence we see that one of the great defenders of the harm principle seems to shy away from it at certain crucial points; even Mill was unable to mount a defense of free speech on this “one simple principle” alone.
+It does, however, remain a crucial part of the liberal defense of individual freedom.

-Liberals tend to defend freedom generally, and free speech in particular, for a variety of reasons beyond the harm principle; speech fosters authenticity, genius, creativity, individuality and human flourishing.
-Mill tells us specifically that if we ban speech the silenced opinion may be true, or contain a portion of the truth, and that unchallenged opinions become mere prejudices and dead dogmas that are inherited rather than adopted.
+Liberals tend to justify freedom generally, and free speech in particular, for a variety of reasons.
+According to Mill, free speech fosters authenticity, genius, creativity, individuality and human flourishing.
+He tells us that if we ban speech the silenced opinion may be true, or contain a portion of the truth, and that unchallenged opinions become mere prejudices and dead dogmas that are inherited rather than adopted.
 These are empirical claims that require evidence.
 Is it likely that we enhance the cause of truth by allowing hate speech or violent and degrading forms of pornography?
 It is worth pondering the relationship between speech and truth.
-If we had a graph where one axis was truth and the other was free speech, would we get one extra unit of truth for every extra unit of free speech?
+If we had a graph where one axis is truth and the other is free speech, would we get one extra unit of truth for every extra unit of free speech?
 How can such a thing even be measured?
 It is certainly questionable whether arguments degenerate into prejudice if they are not constantly challenged.
 Devil's advocates are often tedious rather than useful interlocutors.
-None of this is meant to suggest that free speech is not vitally important; this is, in fact, precisely the reason we need to find good arguments in its favor.
-But sometimes supporters of free speech, like its detractors, have a tendency to make assertions without providing compelling evidence to back them up.
+Sometimes supporters of free speech, like its detractors, have a tendency to make assertions without providing compelling evidence to back them up.
+None of this is meant to suggest that free speech is not vitally important: this is, in fact, precisely the reason we need to find arguments in its favour.
+But regardless of how good these arguments are, some limits will have to be placed on speech.

 - Abel, R., 1998.
 Speaking Respect, Respecting Speech, Chicago: University of Chicago Press.